What Do I Do if I Can't Attend My Court Date?

 In Supreme Court civil cases, if all parties agree, the matter can be adjourned to another date.
 To ask for an adjournment, submit the agreement in writing to the registrar, along with a requisition.

 If your hearing is a chambers application in Supreme Court, it can be adjourned by consent.
 For more information, please contact the court registry where the application is to be heard.

-Under the Family Relations Act and the Family Maintenance Enforcement Act, a trial may be adjourned only as follows:
+Under the Provincial Court family Rules and the Family Maintenance Enforcement Act, a trial may be adjourned only as follows:

 More than 45 days before the scheduled trial date:

 - by filing with the court registry a consent to the adjournment signed by all parties; or